 , an announcements and discussion list for web history and allied fields.

 I received my PhD from the University of Amsterdam in 2013, and was an assistant professor at the University of Groningen (NL) from 2013-2017.
-In 2015 I was awarded a Veni personal research grant from the Dutch National Science Foundation (NWO) for my project ‘The web that was.’
+In 2015 I was awarded a Veni personal research grant from the Netherlands Organisation for Scientific Research (NWO) for my project ‘The web that was.’
 The project concerns the material and symbolic significance of the Perl programming language for the early web, and provides the basis for several case studies presented in my book.